livekit-examples/agents-example-unity/README.md

 ## Quick start

+1. **Setup your agent**: You can follow the [Voice AI Quickstart](https://docs.livekit.io/agents/start/voice-ai/) to build a simple voice agent in less than 10 minutes.

-1. **Clone repository**:
+2. **Clone repository**:

 ```sh
 git clone https://github.com/livekit-examples/agents-example-unity.git
 ```

-2. **Add project to Unity Hub**: From the Unity Hub, click "Add" and select "Add project from disk."
+3. **Add project to Unity Hub**: From the Unity Hub, click "Add" and select "Add project from disk."
 Navigate to the cloned repository, and choose the "AgentsExample" subdirectory (this is the Unity project root).

-3. **Set configuration**: With the project open, locate [`Configuration.asset`](/AgentsExample/Assets/Configuration.asset) in the Assets directory.
+4. **Configuration**: With the project open, locate [`Configuration.asset`](/AgentsExample/Assets/Configuration.asset) in the Assets directory.
 In the Inspector panel, modify the values of `ServerUrl` and `Token` according to your configuration.

-4. **Enter Play Mode**: Click the play button at the top of the Unity Editor to start the application.
+5. **Enter Play Mode**: Click the play button at the top of the Unity Editor to start the application.

 ## Development